saanuregh/discord.js-pagination/README.md

 ### buttons

 An array of [MessageButtonOptions](https://discord.js.org/#/docs/main/stable/typedef/MessageButtonOptions) which will be added to the paginators action row.
+Can be skipped if you're degining the `ActionRowPaginator#messageActionRows` option.
+Otherwise these will be added to either the first action row, or added based on a `row` property.

 Note:
 - customId is not required, the paginator will update the customId to be: `<prefix>-[<customId>-]<suffix>`